Kali-Hac/SM-SGE/README.md

 # SM-SGE: A Self-Supervised Multi-Scale Skeleton Graph Encoding Framework for Person Re-Identification
 By Haocong Rao, Shihao Xu, Xiping Hu, Jun Cheng, Bin Hu.
 In [ACMMM 2021](https://dl.acm.org/doi/10.1145/3474085.3475330).

-To the best of our knowledge, this is the *first* skeleton-based person re-identification work appeared on ACMMM.
+To the best of our knowledge, this is the *first* skeleton-based person re-identification work accepted by ACMMM.
 <!-- (https://arxiv.org/pdf/2107.01903). -->

 ## Introduction